unlock-protocol/unlock/README.md

 UNLOCK_STATIC_URL=http://localhost:3002
 UNLOCK_TICKETS_URL=http://0.0.0.0:3003

-# replace this by
+# deployment
+HTTP_PROVIDER_HOST=127.0.0.1
+HTTP_PROVIDER_PORT=8545
 ERC20_CONTRACT_SYMBOL=DAI
 ERC20_CONTRACT_ADDRESS=0xFcD4FD1B4F3d5ceDdc19004579A5d7039295DBB9
 BOOTSTRAP_AMOUNT=15.0
-HTTP_PROVIDER_HOST=127.0.0.1
-HTTP_PROVIDER_PORT=8545
 LOCKSMITH_PURCHASER_ADDRESS=0xe29ec42f0b620b1c9a716f79a02e9dc5a5f5f98a
 ```

 Make sure you change the value of `ETHEREUM_ADDRESS` to use your main Ethereum address (the one you use with your Metamask for example).
 This will let you interract with the application using your regular setup.

 NB: The environments config files for the infrastructure are located inside the [`./docker`](./docker) folder.